lasseufpa/ptp-dal/README.md

 * `ptp_estimators.py`: Demonstrates several estimators that can be used to post-process the PTP measurements and achieve better synchronization.
 * `kalman_test.py`: Demonstrates how to evaluate Kalman filtering.
+* `ls_vs_window.py` : Evaluates LS performance with respect to the observation window length.